cjami/CurrencyConverter/README.md

 The app features offline functionality via **Room**.

+If possible, the app selects an initial currency based on the user's JVM locale.

 The app is unit tested and has a simple integration/instrumented test that demonstrates the use of **MockWebServer** and appropriate idling of **RxJava** calls.

 The app follows an MVVM pattern with the use of ViewModel + LiveData components but does not use data binding.